oracle-livelabs/goldengate/goldengate-microservices23ai-modern/rest-api/rest-api.md

 1. Select **Activities** from the upper left of the console and then select **Terminal** from the Applications bar.

-2. When you open the Terminal, a preset terminal is presented which has four options to choose.
-Enter option `2`.
+2. In the Terminal, enter `menu` to view the menu options.

     ![Menu options on Terminal](./images/01-02-menu-terminal.png " ")

+3. When prompted, enter option `2` for the the Oracle GoldenGate 23.7 environment.

-3. The following `curl` commands provide status information, process lag, table statistics, and other relevant data.
+4. The following `curl` commands provide status information, process lag, table statistics, and other relevant data.
 Enter each command into the terminal one by one:

     * Service Status: The “status” field of the output shows the current status of the services.
     ```